vincent-peugnet/wcms/MANUAL.md

 - Press <kbd>CTRL</kbd> + <kbd>D</kbd> or "display" button to view your page.
 This will open a new tab.

+### Rendering cache

+To avoid re-rendering a page each time somebody want to read the page, W store the last rendered version of a page *in cache*.
+This cache is invalidated each time some edit is done to the page.
+And also, if a page use a [BODY template](#body-template) that have been edited meanwhile.

+To by-pass the rendering cache anytime, connected users can use the [`/render` command](#render).

+#### cache expiration

+But cache is not forced to live forever !
+It's maximum life time can be globally defined in [admin panel](#administration).
+It have to be set in seconds.
+To disable cache expiration, this value can be set to `-1`.
+If cache life time is set to 0 seconds, W will never use caching.
+This is not recommanded in production as this will most of the time waste ressources.

+> 💡 [counters inclusions](#counters-inclusion) are not affected by the render cache as they are included at reading time, after the rest of the page has beed rendered.

+Caching is very efficient for simple pages, as they mainly depend on their own content update.
+On the over hand, it can be quite problematic for pages that use more dynamic content.
+For example: a page that use a [generated list](#page-list) of "the last 5 edited pages", will have its cache outdated way more often !

+That's why if you want some pages to have a specific cache expiration duration, this can be set under the advanced section in the left panel of the page edition inferface.
+This setting use the same logic as the global one described above.

+#### edit propagation

+Another option is to activate a strange option called "invalidate rendering of linked pages when updating" in the [admin panel](#administration).

+This option assumes that related pages have more change to be affected by each others edit.
+So when a page is edited, all the page that are related have their render cache unvalidated.

+This technique is quite hazardous and won't do magic, but it may help to reduce inconsistency.

 ### Syntax

 W take advantage of the *Markdown* syntax, flavored with a few specific syntax.